-If Mongolia’s yin is its pristine countryside, then Ulaanbaatar (UB) conforms nicely to its yang.
-An enormous city of pulsating commerce, wild traffic, sinful nightlife and bohemian counter-culture, the Mongolian capital elicits as much shock as it does excitement.
-The contrasts within the city can be exasperating too; Armani-suited businessmen rub shoulders with mohawked punks and del-clad nomads fresh off the steppes.
-One minute you’re dodging the path of a Hummer H2 and the next you’re mystified by groaning Buddhist monks at Gandan Khiid.
-It's a wild place that bursts into life after slumbering through a long winter.
+If Mongolia’s yin is its pristine countryside, then Ulaanbaatar (UB; Улаанбаатар) harmonises as its vibrant yang.
+It's a sprawling, industrialised city of pulsating commerce, wild traffic, sinful nightlife and bohemian counterculture.
+The contrasts within the city are intriguing: Armani-suited businessmen rub shoulders with mohawked punks and del-clad nomads fresh off the steppes; one minute you’re dodging the path of a Hummer H2 and the next you’re entranced by chanting Buddhist monks at Gandan Khiid.
+It's the coldest capital in the world, but come summer the city bursts into life after slumbering through a long winter.

 Ulaanbaatar is not always the easiest city to navigate, but with a little patience travellers can take care of all their logistical needs, visit world-class museums, watch traditional theatre, sample international cuisine and party till three in the morning.
 Indeed, this ever-changing city may be the biggest surprise of your Mongolian adventure.